spilgt/aria2/README.md

    * The URL will be something like `https://drive.google.com/drive/u/0/folders/012a_345bcdefghijk`.
 Copy the part after `folders/` (`012a_345bcdefghijk`).
 This is the `GDRIVE_PARENT_DIR_ID` that you'll need in step 5 of the Installation section.

 ### Installation
+( Preferably Do this in termux to get the "credentials.json" it will automatically generate after you enter the code from the url step 10)

 1. Clone the repo: